 Kay Robertson (paper napkins)

 Oxford University Societies (see below)

 Oxford University Society ephemera

 John Johnson collected a small corpus of material relating to Oxford University Societies.
 Since the Collection came to the Bodleian, we have made every effort to acquire material of all kinds relating to Oxford University Societies, notably by collecting at Freshers' Fair each year and distributing a letter (now by email) asking societies to donate material, printed and manuscript, to the Bodleian.
 The corpus of ephemera is now large.
 The sequence also includes non-confidential material (term cards and posters) originally submitted to the Proctors.

 The Oxford University Society index is now online.
 There are also indexes to holdings of minutes, record and account books, etc in the Department of Western Manuscripts.
 Journals, newsletters etc are catalogued and can be found through SOLO (Search Oxford Libraries Online).

 If you have any old term cards for Oxford University Societies, please consider donating them.

-Please send these (in hard copy) to: The Librarian of the John Johnson Collection, The Weston Library, Broad Street, Oxford OX1 3BG
+Please send contributions of ephemera in these categories (hard copy only) to: The Librarian of the John Johnson Collection, The Bodleian Library, Broad Street, Oxford OX1 3BG